grpc/proposal/A92-xds-ext-authz.md

 ### Header Rewriting

-gRPC will not support rewriting the `:scheme`, `:method`, or `:path` headers, regardless of what settings are present in the ext_authz filter config.
+gRPC will not support rewriting the `:scheme`, `:method`, `:path`, `:authority`, or `host` headers, regardless of what settings are present in the ext_authz filter config.
+If the server specifies a rewrite for one of these headers, that rewrite will be ignored.

-gRPC will support rewriting the `:authority` field only if the `trusted_xds_server` server feature is present in the bootstrap config, regardless of what settings are present in the ext_authz filter config.

-If the ext_authz server attempts to overwrite the `host` header, that change will actually apply to the `:authority` header instead.

 ### Temporary environment variable protection